Fundamentals of Sound

 (B) Example 2: same as in (A) but with a 1800 IPD for the sine signal.
 In spite of the level difference between noise and signal, the sine tone is now perceivable.

 (C) Example 3: same as in (A) but with the left channel of the sine signal removed (extreme case of IID for the sine signal).
-Again, in spite of the increased level difference between noise and signal, the sine tone is now perceivable.
+In spite of the now increased level difference between noise and signal, the sine tone is again perceivable.
+In other words, a masked tone can become audible by reducing its overall level.

-Noise / 300Hz / 300Hz 1800 IPD / 300Hz no left channel.]
+[ signals used for the audio examples: Noise / 300Hz / 300Hz 1800 IPD / 300Hz no left channel ]

 The release from masking of complex signals is facilitated further by interaural spectral differences.